 The Ph.D. is formulated to prepare students for research and teaching.
-The aim of the program is to provide a strong disciplinary background in one of the core areas of research in the department.
+The aim of the program is to provide a strong disciplinary background in at least one of the core areas of research in the department.
 The emphasis is on the theoretical foundations, mathematical models, and computational issues in practical problem solving.
 Current teaching and research activities include probability and stochastic processes, stochastic analysis, mathematical statistics, machine learning, analysis of big data, linear and nonlinear optimization, stochastic optimization, convex analysis, stochastic networks and queueing theory, mathematical and computational finance, PDE methods, stochastic control, dynamic game theory, and financial econometrics.
 Application areas of current interest to faculty include finance, energy, health, biostatistics, genomics, machine learning, and engineering problems.

 The departmental faculty are affiliated with a number of interdisciplinary programs and centers, including the Program in Applied and Computational Mathematics, the Bendheim Center for Finance, the Andlinger Center for Energy and the Environment, the Princeton Environmental Institute, and the Center for Statistics and Machine Learning.
 Students may combine their departmental work with courses and research opportunities offered by such programs and centers and also by other departments including Computer Science, Economics, and Mathematics.

 Beyond the general examination, the completion of a dissertation usually takes two to three years.
-Upon acceptance of the dissertation by the department, the candidate for the Ph.D. takes the final public oral examination, which is primarily a defense of the dissertation.
+Upon acceptance of the dissertation by the department and the Graduate School, candidates for the Ph.D. stand for the final public oral examination, which is primarily a defense of the dissertation.

 The following six core courses are required: